hrauch/rough_cld/README.md

   - First item is an id from which node the connection is starting.
   - Second id describes the target of your connection.
   - With the *bend* parameter you tell the connector how much it is curved.
 With "+" and "-" you can change the side of the curved connection (100 vs -100).
   - "1" means strengthening influence (+); -"1" means weakening influence.
+If you want a bolder curve use "2" or "-2".
-  - Next you describe the URL for more informations for this node.
+  - Next you describe the URL for more informations for this edge.
 Normally you fill in "#".
   - Then you declare the title of your popver dialog.
   - Last you write the additional infos for this node.

-If you want to show the complete (*true*) diagram, you call
+If you want to show the complete diagram (*true*), you call

     rcld_456.draw_cld(nodes, edges, true)